networkx/nx-guides/content/algorithms/flow/dinitz_alg.md

 Note that for this plan to be a valid plan it must satisfy the following constraints
 * **Capacity constraint:**
-    The data rate at which we are sending data from any node doesn't exceed its capacity, formally $f_{uv} \le c_{uv}$
+    The data rate at which we are sending data from any node shouldn't exceed its capacity, formally $f_{uv} \le c_{uv}$
 * **Conservation of flow:**
     Rate at which data is sent to a node is same as the rate at which the node is sending